**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 • Tantalum: The strong, silent type.
 It’s great for preventing oxidation, which, in the chip world, is like keeping rust off the Golden Gate Bridge.

-Why Are Metals So Important?
+Why Are Metals So Critical?

 “Without metals, semiconductor chips are like karaoke machines with no songs— declared our partnership development specialist